Lillian1070/showcase_sql_4/README.md

 For instance, a user is considered retained for December 2020 if they have activity in December 2020 and any subsequent month (e.g., January 2021 or later).
 Similarly, a user is retained for January 2021 if they have activity in January 2021 and any later month (e.g., February 2021 or later).

-The final output should include the `account_i`d and the ratio of the retention rate in January 2021 to the retention rate in December 2020 for each `account_id`.
+The final output should include the `account_id` and the ratio of the retention rate in January 2021 to the retention rate in December 2020 for each `account_id`.
 If there are no users retained in December 2020, the retention rate ratio should be set to 0.

 - Table: `sf_events`